artemmezh/voraciousUpgrade/README.md

 * Add so many ipcMain handler for all staff like fs and path
 * copy rest components from main repo
 * ran into a problem with `...args`
+* there is why should not use electron/remote libs https://github.com/electron/remote

 ## Day 1
 comming soon